SimonFJ20/courses/compiler/chapter_3.md

 Similarly to index epxressions, if we find a `(`-token, we step over it, parse the arguments, check for a `)` and replace `subject` with a call expression containing the previous `subject`.

 When parsing the arguments, we start by testing if we've reached a `)` to check if there are any arguments.
 If not, we parse the first argument.
 The consecutive arguments are all preceded by a `,`-token.
 There we test or `,`, to check if we should keep parsing arguments.
 After checking for a seperating `,`, we check if we've reached a `)` and break if so.
-This is to allow for trailing comma, eg.
+This is to allow for trailing comma.

 ```ts
 func(
     a,